ekohe/sourcescrub/README.md

 # Sourcescrub

-Sourcescrub is a ruby wrapper based on Source Scrub API, Here is API documentation: https://api.sourcescrub.com/index.html, you need to request access account from Sourcescrub.
+Sourcescrub is a ruby wrapper based on Source Scrub API, Here is API documentation: https://api.sourcescrub.com/index.html.

+However, we need to request an access account from Sourcescrub.

 ## Installation